payuramex/heroku-buildpack-focus/bin/lib/readme.md

 ## Requirement libraries by Cader-14

 Following lists is a result of `ldd` command that dynamic executable files installed by this buildpack.<br />
-If following library's version is updated, you have to remake depending tarballs.
+If following library's version is updated, you have to make again tarballs depended itself.<br />
+A Libraries were be strike-through is self-reference in own library, so ignore.

 ### mecab-0.996
 * ./mecab: